bailey-co/pyFidA/README.md

 ## Installation

 pyFidA is not yet available through a package management system.
 The github repository can be cloned or downloaded, then added to your path.
 The dependency requirements are listed in pyproject.toml and include: numpy, scipy, matplotlib, pandas and spec2nii.
-Several tutorials are available in Jupyter notebook so this package is also recommended.
-If you install [spec2nii](https://github.com/wtclarke/spec2nii) and jupyter, this should cover all of the other dependencies needed for pyFidA.
-An example step-by-step process that _may_ work for conda users is:
+Several tutorials are available in Jupyter notebook so this package is also recommended if you want to follow those.
+If you install [spec2nii](https://github.com/wtclarke/spec2nii) and matplotlib, this should cover all of the other dependencies needed for pyFidA.
+An example step-by-step process that _may_ work for [Anaconda](https://anaconda.org) users is:

 1. In your shell:
 ```